vasil9v/jsonl-tree/README.md

 If you save the above to a file `family.txt` When you run `cat family.txt | jsonl-tree` it will expand the jsonl-tree representation into the actual JSON with the nested objects built together.
 The `// nest=children` comment tells the jsonl-tree compiler to use the field name `children` for nesting the objects.

-Note that the compiler also accepts the following syntax while will generate the same JSON.
+Note that the compiler also accepts the following syntax that will generate the same JSON.
 This is used to further compress the leading whitespace if necessary by using a leading int on each line specifying the nesting level:
 ```
 // nest=children
 0{"name": "Rheia", "age": 100}